andreasvc/disco-dop/README.rst

 Usage: web interfaces
 ---------------------
-There are two web based tools in the ``web/`` directory.
+There are three web based tools in the ``web/`` directory.
 These require Flask to be installed.

 :``parse.py``: A web interface to the parser.
 Expects a series of grammars